poissonconsulting/rtide/README.md

 Introduction
 ------------

-`rtide` is an R package to calculate tide heights.
+`rtide` is an R package to calculate tide heights and the timing of slack tides.

-The included rtide object `noaa` includes the harmonics for 816 reference, and the offsets for 2226 secondary, NOAA tide stations.
+The object `rtide::noaa` allows tide height predictions for NOAA tide stations.

-The `noaa` harmonics and offsets were scrapped from <https://tidesandcurrents.noaa.gov> on April 5, 2017.

 Utilisation
 -----------